DiegoFraR/BlogPost.API/README.md

 dotnet run
 ````
 5. The terminal will look something like this if successful.
 6. You can open the Swagger API website located at the following URL: *https://localhost:7192/swagger*.
 This means you successfully launched the application.
-Now you must start the UI for the program located here(Coming Soon!).
+Now you must start the UI for the program located [here!](https://github.com/DiegoFraR/BlogPost-UI).